Tohitapu: The gate incident

 Tohitapu accepted changes that followed from the work of the CMS missionaries.
-In March 1828, Tohitapu, Henry Williams and George Clarke were present at fighting occurring between the Ngāpuhi and Te Mahurehure hapu (subtribe).
+In March 1828, Tohitapu, Henry Williams and George Clarke were present at fighting occurring between the Ngāpuhi and Te Mahurehure hapū (subtribe).
 Tohitapu addressed the Ngāpuhi and ordered that no fighting would take place the next day as it was a Sunday.
 The Revd A. N. Brown reported in his journal of August 1831 that Tohitapu choose to apply a less severe punishment to a slave, when the penalty under Māori custom was usually death.

 As a mediator

 Tohitapu also engaged in mediation of conflicts between Ngāpuhi chiefs.
 The death of Tiki, a son of Pōmare I (also called Whetoi) and the subsequent death of Te Whareumu in 1828 threw the Hokianga into a state of uncertainty as the Ngāpuhi chiefs debated whether revenge was necessary following the death of a chief.
 Henry Williams, Richard Davis and Tohitapu mediated between the combatants.
 As the chiefs did not want to escalate the fighting, a peaceful resolution was achieved.
 During the Girls' War in March 1830, Tohitapu sought the assistance of the CMS missionaries to mediated between the combatants.
 In December 1831, Tohitapu requested that the CMS missionaries intervene to stop the fighting at Kororāreka between the warriors of Tītore and Tareha.